 Eco-Fast from Dur-A-Flex is one system that does it all.
 It starts with an epoxy blend with a 20-minute working time.
 This self-priming, self-leveling and moisture-mitigating layer is then broadcast with a single application of chips or quartz and covered with a clear topcoat.
 That’s it; high-performance seamless floor free of Red-List materials is complete.

 A perfect product for a big job because it’s so economical, Stone Edge Surface’s Pro Wall AddPak is a high-strength, lightweight, polymer designed to mix with Type S mortar to produce a custom concrete veneer on vertical surfaces.
-It can be installed up to 5-inches thick but it’s usually applied between ½ and 1-inch thick and stamped, textured, hand-carved and colored to resemble natural stone.
+You can install it up to 5-inches thick but the tpyical application is between ½ and 1-inch thick and stamped, textured, hand-carved and colored to resemble natural stone.

-Small and lightweight, the logger can be easily mounted just about anywhere.
+Small and lightweight, you can easily mount the logger just about anywhere.
 It will collect and store up to 12,000 readings of ambient temperature and RH over a period of up to 300 days.

-The collected data can be quickly and wirelessly downloaded to a mobile device via Bluetooth, and a report can be emailed to the general contractor or client.
+You can quickly and wirelessly download the collected data to a mobile device via Bluetooth.
+You can then email a report to the general contractor or client.

 According to Jason Spangler, Wagner Meters’ flooring division manager, a few advantages of using the Smart Logger include: